top of page

 8. Finally I use a modified feed wagon to spread a mixture of leaf compost over the rows to fill in the holes covering the hardneck garlic seed cloves.

-How to grow garlic in Spring / Early Summer
+Spring / Early Summer

 9. Hand weeding is started when necessary.
 Again my cart makes it easier than the "on your knees" weeding normally a part of how to grow garlic.